StephenOTT/Camunda-Monitoring/README.md

 1. All Spring Boot Actuator metrics that are enabled by default have been disabled and only Camunda metrics should remain.
 1. A volume will be mounted for `/metrics/CamundaMonitoringMetrics.groovy`, where you add/remove/modify any metrics you choose.
 1. The Prometheus metrics are exposed at:`http://localhost:8080/actuator/prometheus`
+1. Thread Pool (number of parallel threads) for the execution of the scheduled metrics is `3`.
+See the `default.yml` for further config options: `spring.task.scheduling.pool.size: 3`

 After making changes to the CamundaMonitoringMetrics.groovy file, you must restart the Camunda instance with the